IgorVaryvoda/Help-Ukraine/src/help/README.md

   - [Come back alive fund](https://savelife.in.ua/en/donate/).
 The most trusted NGO for helping the Ukrainian army.
   - [Donate to the Organization for Development, Security and Sustainment](https://odss.ee/blog/help-ukraine)
   - [Special Bank of Ukraine account to help the army](https://bank.gov.ua/en/news/all/natsionalniy-bank-vidkriv-spetsrahunok-dlya-zboru-koshtiv-na-potrebi-armiyi)
-  - 🛻[Hell Rides](https://pekelnitachky.com/en).
+  - [🛻Hell Rides](https://pekelnitachky.com/en).
 Donate money to purchase SUVs, pickup trucks and ATVs for the Armed Forces, Territorial Defense units, National Guard, and other military units of the Ukrainian Army.
   - [Donate crypto to Ukraine](https://twitter.com/Ukraine/status/1497594592438497282).
 Official government ฿BTC, ΞETH, $USDT wallets.
-  - 🪖 [Join Ukraine's foreign legion](https://www.ukrinform.net/rubric-ato/3415272-how-to-join-international-legion-to-defend-ukraine-algorithm.html).
+  - [🪖Join Ukraine's foreign legion](https://www.ukrinform.net/rubric-ato/3415272-how-to-join-international-legion-to-defend-ukraine-algorithm.html).
 Don't like what you see?
 Have military experience?
 Help stop Russian orcs with your expertise.

 **Regional**